Naren727/Naren727/README.md

 - 👋 Hi, I’m Narendran :)

-- 👀 I’m interested in nothing much :|
+- 👀 I’m interested in Finance,Statistics and Data Analytics

 - 🌱 I’m currently pursuing Msc Data Science at Coimbatore Institute of Technology

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Fintech, gaming and data science projects.

 - 📫 Reach me at : Narendran623@gmail.com or text me at my LinkedIn - https://www.linkedin.com/in/slysly/